LJPapenfort/reggecalc/README.md

 - sorkin_stepper_t:
 Takes the triangulation and terms to compute a step-wise time evolution of the hypersurface.
 Internally the decoupled sets of equations emerging in the Sorkin triangulation are solved for the unknown squared edge lengths, using paralellized threads of Newton-Raphson iterations.

 It was written in the course of the master thesis "Cosmology on Simplicial Complexes" at the university of Bonn (GER) and is released under the MPL2.
+You can get a copy here: https://tehserverer.softether.net/index.php/s/cRwGk08mUPaVyB6